mialkin/docs/tools/regular expressions/regular expressions.md

 ## Modes

-Modes go right after slashes, they are not a part of regullar expressions, they are modifiers for the way this regular expressions ought to be handled:
+Modes go right after slashes, they are not a part of regular expressions, they are modifiers for the way this regular expressions ought to be handled:

 - Standard: `/re/`
 - Global: `/re/g`